2024 National League Division Series: Game 3

 Sean Manaea pitched seven strong innings and earned the win in Game 3.

 Game 3 would start the Phillies' Aaron Nola against Sean Manaea in front of a raucous New York crowd.
 Manaea would deliver for the Mets, holding the Phillies scoreless for the first seven innings.
-Nola was unable to keep up, giving up solo home runs to Pete Alonso in the second and Jesse Winker in the fourth gave the Mets a 2–0 lead.
+Nola was unable to keep up, giving up solo home runs to Pete Alonso in the second and Jesse Winker in the fourth, giving the Mets a 2–0 lead.
 In the bottom of the sixth, the Mets chased Nola from the game after loading the bases to start the inning.
 With two outs, Starling Marte then hit a two-run RBI single, scoring Brandon Nimmo and Alonso to extend the Mets' lead to 4–0.
 In the bottom of the seventh, the Mets once again put runners around the diamond with two outs, and Jose Iglesias hit an RBI single to score two more runs from Nimmo and Harrison Bader before the Phillies tagged Alonso out at home to put a merciful end the inning.
 The Phillies would finally get some traffic in the eighth, scoring two runs via RBI singles from Bryce Harper and Nick Castellanos as the Phillies cut the lead 6–2.
 In the bottom of the eighth, the Mets scored another run as Francisco Lindor hit an RBI double, scoring J. D. Martinez and extending their lead to 7–2.
 Ryne Stanek then closed out the game as the Mets took a 2–1 series lead.